postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 > Using `pm.variables.get()` to access variables in your scripts gives you the option to change variable scope without affecting your script functionality.
 This method will return whatever variable currently has highest precedence (or narrowest scope).

+To use [dynamic variables](#using-dynamic-variables) in pre-request or test scripts, use `pm.variables.replaceIn()`, for example `pm.variables.replaceIn('{{$randomFirstName}}')`.

+See the [Sandbox Reference](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) for more details about scripting with variables.

 #### Logging variables

-You can alos log variable values to the [Postman Console](/docs/sending-requests/troubleshooting-api-requests/) while your requests run.
-Open the console from the button on the bottom left of Postman, or from the __View__ menu.
-To log the value of a variable, use the following syntax in your script:
+You can log variable values to the [Postman Console](/docs/sending-requests/troubleshooting-api-requests/) while your requests run.

+Use the following syntax in your script to log the value of a variable:

 ```js
 console.log(pm.variables.get("variable_key"));
 ```

+To view the results, open the console from the button on the bottom left of Postman, or from the __View__ menu.

 [![Logging Variable](https://assets.postman.com/postman-docs/log-var-v8.jpg)](https://assets.postman.com/postman-docs/log-var-v8.jpg)